Left-wing group reportedly courting student-athletes with NIL deals to back Democrat senator

 On Aug.
 27, University of Montana student-athlete Lily Meskers wrote that a group called Montana Together had been offering NIL (Name, Image, Likeness) deals to student-athletes to endorse Senator Jon Tester campaign against Republican Tim Sheehy.

-According to Meskers, offers ranging from $400 and $2,400 in exchange for both scripted and unscripted Instagram videos voicing support for Tester were offered to college athletes the group.
+According to Meskers, offers ranging from $400 to $2,400 in exchange for both scripted and unscripted Instagram videos voicing support for Tester were offered to college athletes.

 Montana Together, a seemingly unknown political activist group, supports Tester but the senator has reportedly denied knowledge of both the organization and the NIL deals they offered.